Trust or Check? Understanding the (Evolutionary) Dynamics of User Trust in AI Systems

-We conduct simulations with two populations of $100$ Q-learning agents for the users and the creators.
-For each episode, users and creators are randomly paired to play the game and update their Q-values.
-The learning rate and exploration rate are set as $\alpha=0.05$ and $\epsilon_L=0.05$.
-The parameters of the repeated user-creator game are the same as above, where we vary the monitoring cost $\epsilon$ from $0$ to $2$.
-Figure \ref{fig-Q1} shows the percentage of users (top row) and creators (bottom row) adopting different strategies across episodes, averaged over $10$ simulations.
-In the absence of monitoring costs, cooperation emerged among the creators, and the users are adopting AllA, TFT, TUA, and DtG evenly.
-This is expected as the user's payoffs are equivalent for these strategies with cooperating creators.
+We conduct simulations with two populations of $100$ Q-learning agents for users and creators.
+For each episode, users and creators are randomly paired to play the repeated game and update their Q-values.
+The learning rate and exploration rate are set as $\alpha=0.05$ and $\epsilon_L=0.01$.
+The parameters of the repeated user-creator game are the same as the previous analysis, where we vary the monitoring cost $\epsilon$ from $0$ to $2$.

+Figure \ref{fig-RL1} shows the percentage of users (top row) and creators (bottom row) adopting different strategies across episodes for different monitoring costs; the results are averaged over $50$ simulations.
+Every simulation is converged, although we only display up to the $30,000^{th}$ episode.
+The prevalence of threshold-based trust strategies directly affects the creator cooperation rate.

+In the absence of monitoring costs, cooperation emerged among the creators.
+The users adopt TFT, TUA, and DtG evenly, followed by AllA.
+With zero monitoring costs, the user's payoffs for these four strategies are equivalent when playing against a cooperative creator.
+The payoff for AllA is lower when playing against a defective creator, thus leading to its lower adoption rate at the convergence.
 As the monitoring costs increase to $1$, the advantage of AllA increases since those users are not paying extra costs, and we observe that the adoption of AllA rises over time.
-As the payoff of TUA is only slightly affected, we observe its adoption rate remains, and this also prevents creators from switching to defect.
-As the monitoring costs further increase $\epsilon=1.5$, the adoption of TUA reduces, and more creators are switching to adopt defection.
-Finally, when the monitoring costs grow to $\epsilon=2$, the adoption of TFT and TUA dies out quickly, and thus the creators become defective over time.
-This finally contributes to the emergence of a defective and AllN society.
+Since the payoff of TUA is only slightly affected, we observe that its adoption rate remains at a certain level, and this is the key to preventing creators from defecting.